polyipseity/information/general/customer development.md

 ### customer validation

 After [customer discovery](#customer%20discovery), we need to do {{customer validation}}.
 The goal of customer validation is to {{determine whether your product should be created in the first place}}.
 Even if yor customer profile is accurate, {{the customer might not use your products anyway when put into actual practice}}.
-This is because {{most customer do not switch to a new product unless the gain is outweighs the perceived loss from switching from an existing product}}.
+This is because {{most customer do not switch to a new product unless the gain outweighs the perceived loss from switching from an existing product}}.

 To validate your customers, {{interact with your customers, such as talking to them, showing them your product prototype}}, etc.